cmars/onionpipe/README.md

 Running with Docker is similar, though you'll need to provide local interface IP addresses that route inside the container.
-Currently these are not DNS resolved.
+Currently these are not DNS resolved, but if you know the address of your host on the container,

+    docker run --rm ghcr.io/cmars/oniongrok:main 192.168.65.1:8000

-If you're using Podman, exposing the local host network is probably not too unreasonable of a thing to do from a user-space container:
+If you're using Podman, exposing the local host network is another option.

-    podman run --network=host oniongrok 8000
+    podman run --network=host --rm ghcr.io/cmars/oniongrok:main 8000

 ### What features are planned?